disco-lang/disco/docs/tutorial/logic.rst

 (The last example is ``false`` because ``(9 : Z7)`` is equivalent to ``(2 : Z7)``.)

-Comparisons can also be chained; the result is obtained by taking the logical AND of all results of a comparison to its two neighbors.
-For
+Comparisons can also be chained; the result is obtained by comparing each pair of values according to the comparison between them, and taking the logical AND of all the results.
+For example:
-example:

 ::